 In any of these situations, a spendthrift trust allows the trustee to provide for the beneficiary from the trust, without risking that the trust principal will be wasted by misuse, drugs, gambling, a misguided relationship, or excessive debt.

 The trustee plays a key role in the administration of a special needs trust.
 The terms of the trust put the trustee in control of the trust property and of any benefit that the beneficiary receives.
 The terms of the trust should describe the trustee's power in detail.
 And there is a wide range of possibilities.
-For example, the trustee may be required to make set payments to the beneficiary every month, or the trustee may be given the power to decide how much money, if any, the trustee should receive.
+For example, the trustee might be required to make set payments to the beneficiary every month, or the trustee might be given the power to decide how much money, if any, the trustee should receive.
 When making a spendthrift trust, a grantor must consider how much control to give to the trustee.

 A spendthrift trust must be carefully crafted to reflect the unique circumstances of the grantor and beneficiary.
-And the grantor must consider the burden that the trust will put onto the trustee.
+And the grantor must consider the burden that the trust will put on the trustee.
 Will the trust essentially make the trustee a babysitter for the beneficiary – having to assess the beneficiary's behavior to determine whether the trustee can properly distribute funds to the beneficiary?
 In the least, a spendthrift trust puts a significant burden on the trustee.
 At most, it could be a complicated and burdensome obligation.

 Get help from a lawyer to craft a spendthrift trust.
 The lawyer will ask you detailed questions to make sure a spendthrift is right for you and to find out what you want to accomplish with the trust.
-In addition to deciding what role you want the trustee to play (see above), you may also need to consider:
+In addition to deciding what role you want the trustee to play (see above), you might also need to consider:

 If all of this sounds complicated, it can be.
 Ask your lawyer for help figuring out what is best for your situation.

-Learn more about wills, trusts, avoiding probate and much more in the Estate Planning section of Nolo.com.
+Learn more about wills, trusts, avoiding probate, and much more in the Estate Planning section of Nolo.com.